26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 Placement of Information

-You must place the required label statements on the label’s front panel, PDP, or IP in type sizes no less than 1/16" with a height to width ratio of 3:1.
+You must place the required label statements on the label’s front panel, PDP, or IP in type sizes no less than 1/16" with a height-to-width ratio of 3:1.

 There must be no obscuring vignette or graphic on your label, and the background color must sufficiently contrast the type color to ensure readability.